sara1989mohammadi/tutorial-dotnet/README.md

 **Inheritance:** It is the ability to create new classes from another class.
 It is done by accessing, modifying, and extending the behavior of objects in the parent class.

 **Polymorphism:** The name means one name, many forms.
 It is achieved by having multiple methods with the same name but different implementations.

+**Q #6) What are Properties in C#?**

+**Answer:** Properties are the special type of class members that provides a flexible mechanism to read, write, or compute the value of a private field.
+Properties can be used as if they are public data members, but they are actually special methods called accessors.
+This enables data to be accessed easily and helps to promote the flexibility and safety of methods.
+Encapsulation and hiding of information can also be achieved using properties.
+It uses pre-defined methods which are “get” and “set” methods which help to access and modify the properties.

+**Accessors:** The block of “set” and “get” is known as “Accessors”.
+It is very essential to restrict the accessibility of the property.
+There are two types of accessors i.e. get accessors and set accessors.
+There are different types of properties based on the “get” and set accessors:

+ Read and Write Properties: When the property contains both get and set methods.

+ Read-Only Properties: When the property contains only the get method.

+ Write Only Properties: When the property contains only a set method.

+ Auto-Implemented Properties: When there is no additional logic in the property accessors, it introduces in C# 3.0.